lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **TheBlade** _(02-Jul-18 06:30 PM)_

-@Magic8Ball are there cameras on the ship?
+@Magic8Ball Are there cameras on the ship?

 **Magic8Ball** _(02-Jul-18 06:30 PM)_